 - Proof of investment: This may vary by investment option.
 You may be required to provide proof of bank deposit, citizenship of a friendly nation’s visa country, investment into a Panama corporation, real estate investment, company formation, or economic activity in Panama to meet a visa’s minimum requirement.

-The entire process, from application submission to permanent residency approval, can take 1 to 4 months, depending on the investment option chosen and the applicant’s individual circumstances.
+The entire process, from application submission to permanent residency approval, can take 1 to 4 months for other visas except the Panama QIV, which has a shorter processing time of 30-90 days.

 Investors who obtain permanent residency through the Residency by Investment program may be eligible to apply for Panamanian citizenship after five years of continuous residency.
-This requires the applicant to pass a basic Spanish language test and demonstrate their integration into Panamanian society.
+This requires the applicant to pass a basic Spanish-language test and demonstrate integration into Panamanian society.

 How Can Global Citizen Solutions Help You?